SuiCraftTeam/Sui-dApp-Kit-Vue/docs/get-started.md

 ### useCurrentWallet

-useCurrentWallet retrieves the wallet that is currently connected to the dApp and its connection status, if one exists.
+useCurrentWallet retrieves a function and a ref object, the function gets the wallet that is currently connected to the dApp and the ref object is its connection status.
+The reason of using a getter function rather than a ref object to retrieve current wallet is that Proxy can't access private member of a object while the wallet object uses private members.

 ```vue
 <script setup lang="ts">